triplesic/springboot-kotlin-boilerplate/README.md

 1. build and run the project with Gradle

-2. call `http://localhost:8080/users` on the brownser the page will redirect to login form
+2. call `http://localhost:8080/users` on the browser, the page will redirect to login form

 3. use username and password below to access the api
   username: `admin`